 In addition, in June 2020, we secured a \$20.0 million credit arrangement with Perceptive Credit Holdings III, LP, or Perceptive Credit, an affiliate of one of the Series B Financing investors, whereby we borrowed \$12.5 million at closing, bearing a variable interest rate of 11.25%, and can draw down another \$7.5 million.
-Our ability to draw down on this second tranche expires on June 30, 2021.
-In connection with the Credit Agreement, we issued Perceptive Credit a warrant to purchase 338,784 shares of our common stock for \$8.86 per share, which are exercisable by Perceptive Credit through June 2030.
+Our ability to draw down on this second tranche expired on June 30, 2021.

-In October 2020, we completed our IPO in which we issued and sold 11,040,000 shares of common stock at a price to the public of \$19.00.
+In October 2020, we completed our IPO in which we issued and sold 11,040,000 shares of common stock at a price to the public of \$19.00 per share.
 The net proceeds from our IPO, including the full exercise of the underwriter's overallotment option, were approximately \$191.2 million.